Ali-Asgari/Connect_4/README.md

 ## Usage
     python Connect_4.py

-Note : Player one color is red and Player two color is blue.
+Note : Player one color is red and player two color is blue.